rtm-rs/rtm-rs.github.io/source/content/docs/learn/django-sqlalchemy.md

 #> #<CustomUser id="1", username="Joe">
 ```

-ROM does not care what your final output object is as long as it accepts a hash of all the attributes and their values.
+RTM does not care what your final output object is as long as it accepts a hash of all the attributes and their values.
 Coupled with other mappers, the output from a query can be incredibly flexible.

 ### SQL Functions